 Creating A Mobile Startup: Team And Advisors

-Based on a report by MobiDev CEO Oleg Lola at Founder Institute.
+Based on a keynote by MobiDev CEO Oleg Lola at Founder Institute.

 Nobody wins success without a strong team.
-To say a bit more precise, no startup wins success without a great development team.
+To say a bit more precise, software development for startups is never successful without a great team.
 Nothing happens without proper structuring, selecting, and building interactions.
 Since about a half of our clients are startups, we know the specificity of this work.
 We know how to build right interactions with the startup owner.
 We know the common pitfalls.
 All of this we'd like to share with you.

 Most startups deal with remote teams, and it's a great, efficient way of building a startup.
 It worked for plenty of startups before, and it can work for you as well.

 How do you define a team?
 It must be a group of people very close to you, people who you trust.
 Together with these people you can achieve and deliver, be it your soccer team or your startup team.